 It’s an online system where you can keep all your documents, to-do lists, due dates, feedback and communication with clients in one online place.

 Why Using A Project Management System Will Make Your Life Easier

 Ya’ know all those back and forth emails we’re trying to limit?
 With a PMS, you can say goodbye to that.

 Ever had to send those “recap” emails re-stating to your client what needs to happen next and what you are waiting for?
 Au revoir.

 How about having a bunch of photos, inspiration images, links to Pinterest boards, and word docs spread all over your desktop & inbox?
 No longer a problem.
 Up until now I was using Google Drive or Dropbox and asking the client to place all their files in one folder to share with me.
 Unfortunately, things still got lost in the mix.

 Project Management Software Options

 Basecamp: From the online greats at 37signals, Basecamp is straight-forward, quick to pick up, and easy for clients to use.
 After having shopped around a few of the options, I instantly fell in love with it.
-I’m currently on their free trial and plan on upgrading at the end.
-Starting at $20 a month, it is an investment, but one I am thinking will be well worth it.
+I’m been with them for 4+ years.
+It is an investment, but one that has been well worth it.